Fire and rescue services

 If proper safety equipment isn't available, use another provider.

 Authorities have banned safaris and camping in the area near Bahariya Oasis until further notice.
 This includes the western and southern parts of Oases–Siwa and Oases Road.
+Camping in the White Desert may also be banned.

 Egypt, particularly Cairo, experiences earthquakes.
 Find out about local safety procedures in case one strikes.